Skip Breadcrumb Links

 Mental Health Professionals

 If you have a family doctor, they can help you diagnose and manage some mental health problems.
 Depending on your situation, your family doctor may refer you to a specialist.

 Mental health professionals can diagnose, treat, and help your mental health.
-These professionals do this with therapy, counselling, medication; often using a combination of these.
+These professionals do this with therapy, counselling, and medication, often using a combination of these.
 They can help you to understand, explain and shift your mindset and manage problematic behaviours.
 In therapy, you have the opportunity to express your feelings openly and confidentially.

 Mental health professionals are:

 - Psychiatrists - Medical doctors who can prescribe medication.
 Their services are covered by OHIP.
 To go to a psychiatrist, you need a referral from a family doctor.

 - Psychologists - Cannot prescribe medication.
 Their services are not covered by OHIP.
 If you have private health insurance, your benefits may cover some psychologist services.
 Psychologists are registered with the College of Psychologists of Ontario.

 - Counsellors and therapists - Provide psychological counselling, but cannot prescribe medication.
 They often have a background in social work.
 Their services are not covered by OHIP.
 If you have private health insurance, your benefits may cover some counselling services.
 Counsellors and therapists may be members of a voluntary professional association, such as the Canadian Counselling Association.